Beauly railway station: Facilities

 There is a small car park at the station, in which there are cycle racks and lockers.
 On the platform, there is a modern waiting shelter, in which there is a payphone.
 As there are no facilities to purchase tickets, passengers must buy one in advance, or from the guard on the train.

 Passenger volume

-The reopening of the station led to 75% of local commuters switching from road to rail.
-Beauly has therefore provided a boost to campaigns to open small basic local stations.
-In 2007/8, with its population of just 1,164, Beauly's usage-to-population ratio (36 annual journeys per head) ranked as one of the highest in Britain.

 The statistics cover twelve month periods that start in April.

 Services

-As of the December 2021 timetable, on weekdays and Saturdays, the station sees 11 trains northbound (3 to Wick via Thurso, 4 to Kyle of Lochalsh, 1 to Dingwall, 1 to Invergordon, 1 to Ardgay and 1 to Tain), and 13 trains southbound to Inverness.
-On Sundays, the station sees 6 trains northbound (1 to Wick, 1 to Kyle of Lochalsh, 1 to Invergordon and 3 to Tain), and 6 trains southbound.
+As of the December 2024 timetable, on weekdays and Saturdays, the station sees 11 trains northbound (3 to Wick via Thurso, 4 to Kyle of Lochalsh, 1 to Dingwall, 1 to Invergordon, 1 to Ardgay and 1 to Tain), and 13 trains southbound to Inverness.
+On Sundays, the station sees 6 trains northbound (1 to Wick, 1 to Kyle of Lochalsh, 1 to Invergordon and 3 to Tain), and 7 trains southbound.